 4.3.
 Licence to us.
 You grant Improbable a perpetual, irrevocable, royalty-free, worldwide licence to: (i) access, collect, store, process, transmit, copy and use any data and information collected by Improbable or provided by you in connection with your use of the Software and Services in order to provide, develop, optimise and improve the Software and Services and any other products or services offered by Improbable; and (ii) to use the Developer brands and the brands of any games developed by the Developer using the Software and Services for the purpose of promoting the Developer Original Content, the Software and Services, and Improbable.

 4.4.
 Exclusivity of Developer Original Content.
-If you would like to commercially use and/or otherwise exploit the Developer Original Content, you may only do so: (a) with our prior written consent; and (b) using the Software and Services.
+If you would like to commercially use and/or otherwise exploit the Developer Original Content, you may only do so: (i) with our prior written consent; and (ii) using the Software and Services.
 Unless otherwise agreed between the parties in writing, you will only release Developer Original Content to end user consumers via either Steam or Improbable’s own content launcher.

 4.5.
 Security.
 You will at all times ensure that the Software and Services and any confidential information disclosed by Improbable to you are kept secure and that you will use all reasonable security practices and systems applicable to prevent and take prompt and proper remedial action against unauthorised access, copying, modification, storage, reproduction, display or distribution of the same.